Secure validator with HW wallet

 Troubleshooting

-• “insufficient funds for fee” id.json has 0 balance.
-Send a small amount of testnet XNT to it before retrying.
+id.jsonhas 0 balance.
+Send a small amount of testnet XNT to it before retrying.“Signature verification failed”

-• “This account may not be used to pay transaction fees” You tried to use a restricted account (e.g., validator identity) as fee-payer.
-Use a normal wallet or id.json itself.
+id.jsonis not the current withdraw authority for this vote account, or you’re pointed at the wrong cluster.“This account may not be used to pay transaction fees” You tried to use a restricted account (e.g., validator identity) as fee-payer.
+Use a normal wallet or

 Last updated